 The Tenderer is to attach this checklist and all of the documents and information stated in the table below, to its Tender.
 A Tender which does not include this checklist and all of the information below may be treated as a Non-Conforming Tender.
 Terms which are capitalised but not defined in these Response Schedules have the meaning assigned to them in the written request for tender documents which were issued or made available to the Tenderer with these Response Schedules.

-[IF ANY SCHEDULES DELETED, BEFORE YOU FINALISE THIS DOCUMENT - SELECT CONTROL + A (CTRL-A) THEN F9 TO REFRESH FIELDS, FIX ANY "ERROR" CLAUSES, THEN DELETE THIS INSTRUCTION]